hmelberg/motionchart/README.md

 <BR><BR>
 **This is an early version, use at your own risk, the API may change**
 <BR><BR>
-See https://github.com/RamyElkest/SocrMotionChartsHTML5 for more information about the javascript which builds the chart See also https://github.com/psychemedia/dataviz4development/tree/master/SocrMotionCharts
+See https://github.com/RamyElkest/SocrMotionChartsHTML5 for more information about the javascript which builds the chart<BR>
+See also https://github.com/psychemedia/dataviz4development/tree/master/SocrMotionCharts